masonpham16/FolderFinder/README.md

 - Update README
 - Add icon

+10/02/2024
+- Copy button does not have pop-up anymore

 ----------------------------------

 TODO:
 - Create installer
 - Make it downloadable and installable on Windows
 - Make it downloadable and installable on Mac
-- Copy button does not need pop up to notify that you copied the folder name
 - Add button to open the folder
 - Buttons need to be icons